Can you store ira gold at home?

-You cannot store IRA-eligible gold at home or in a local safe deposit box.
-The recent IRS statement against home storage is an important fact that all self-directed IRA investors who own precious metals should be aware of.
 Keep in mind that there are two rules that apply to precious metals that are owned by an IRA.
-First, precious metals owned by an IRA must qualify under IRC § 408 (m) (.
+First, precious metals owned by an IRA must qualify under IRC § 408 (m).
+This means that only certain coins (e.g. American Eagles) and gold, silver, platinum, or palladium that meet certain fineness requirements are allowed.

 Rochelle Paker